Preserving Culture

 Anthropology

-The Preserving Culture Department employs a male and female anthropologist to engage with key elders and community members to research, record and retain elements of their traditional culture, deemed of significance to them.
+The ALC’s anthropologists engage with key elders and community members to research, record and retain elements of their traditional culture, deemed of significance to them.

 Anindilyakwa Arts